Configuration Profiles Homepage on the ZeroLock® Management Console

 Step_2_Select Endpoint for Profile

-3. On the Set Endpoint Configs box, select the created configuration profile from the drop-down menu.
+3. In the Set Endpoint Configs box, select the created configuration profile from the drop-down menu.
 Then select the Set Configs button.

 Step_3_Set Endpoint Configs